A-Nuru/connectify-backend/README.md

 # flaskapp
 ## Running the app
 - Run `virtualenv myenv` to create a virtual env
-- Run `myenv/Scripts\activate` to activate the virtual env
+- Run `myenv/Scripts/activate` to activate the virtual env
 - Run `pip install flask, flask_cors, flask_sqlalchemy, flask_wtf, psycopg2` to install the dependencies
+- Run `python3 app.py` to  styart the app.
+The app starts at port 5000
 - (pipenv shell)

 ## Generating secret tokens